kempwrites/rtdoc/README.md

 This is the rtdoc sandbox app
 =============================
-#Content (c) 2015 KempWrites Multiplatform Media LLC
+#(c) 2015 KempWrites Multiplatform Media LLC
+#app from palewire at NICAR15
+#documentation: first-news-app.readthedocs.org/en/latest/